CaffeJappa/lfs-systemd-scripts/README.md

   Last sector, +/-sectors or +/-size{K,M,G,T,P} (2048-30842846, default 30842846):
   Command (m for help): w
 ```
-* If you are gonna install with EFI, first create a new partition with `n`, type in `Last Sector: +512M`, type `t` after creating it and then type `1`.
+* If you are gonna install with EFI, first create a new partition with `n`, type in Last Sector `+512M`, type `t` after creating it and then type `1`.
 Then follow the instructions up there

 > 1.1.
 Create a filesystem, a mount point, and mount it.
 ```